Dipsingh/dipsingh.github.io/_posts/2022-12-28-Sibyl-Routing-Protocol-Evaluation.md

 Sibyl measures the messaging load by counting the number of packets originated by a test and computes the aggregate size.
-In our example, when an NLRI is withdrawn as part of the Leaf failure, we will see two withdraws between each eBGP adjacency, resulting in an aggregate packet count of 6.
+In our example, when an NLRI is withdrawn as part of the Leaf failure, we will see two withdraws between each eBGP adjacency, resulting in an aggregate packet count of 6 (messaging load).
 We can use this to observe how the messaging load increases as the topology size increases.
 This will also allow us to compare routing protocols on how the messaging load differs on a given topology.

 {: .center}